 The Department of Veterans Affairs (VA) gave the claimant a 70% service-connected disability rating, but paid him disability compensation at a 100% rate because they determined he was not employable.
-Unfortunately for the claimant, the medical records on which the VA rating was based were not provided to the Social Security Administration in advance of his disability hearing.
+Unfortunately for the claimant, the Social Security Administration didn't receive the medical records on which the VA rating was based in advance of his disability hearing.
 After an appeal hearing before an administrative law judge (ALJ), Bird's Social Security claim was denied.

 Bird appealed the denial, arguing that the ALJ improperly disregarded the VA's disability rating.
 On appeal in district court, Social Security took the rather unusual step of offering to remand the case for another administrative hearing.
 This would allow the claimant to supplement the record with the medical evidence on which the VA finding was based.
 (It was not clear why this evidence was absent from the record up to this point.)